 We evaluated the strongest alternatives to Winston AI, from free tools to premium competitors, and one option that takes a completely different approach to the detection problem.

-GPTZero is the household name.
-Its free tier gives you 10,000 words per month with 5 advanced scans, which is enough for occasional use without paying anything.
-The Scribbr independent test (the most cited third-party benchmark) found GPTZero correctly identified 52% of texts overall, below the 60% average across all 10 tools tested.
-GPTZero claims 95.7% on its own RAID benchmark, but that gap between self-reported and independent results is worth noting.
+GPTZero, now owned by Superhuman following a 2026 acquisition, is the household name.
+Its free tier gives you 10,000 words per month, enough for occasional use without paying anything.
+The Scribbr independent test (one of the most cited third-party benchmarks) found GPTZero correctly identified 52% of texts overall, below the 60% average across all 10 tools tested.
+GPTZero claims far higher on its own benchmarks, but that gap between self-reported and independent results is worth noting.
 The paid Essential plan runs $14.99/month for 150,000 words.

-[Originality.ai](/blog/bypass-originality-ai-detection) is Winston AI's closest direct competitor.
+Originality.ai is Winston AI's closest direct competitor.
 It scored 76% on the Scribbr test, the highest of any publicly benchmarked detector.
-At $14.95/month for the Pro plan (2,000 credits, where 1 credit = 100 words), it's slightly cheaper than Winston AI.
-There's also a pay-as-you-go option ($30 for 3,000 credits) for inconsistent volume.
+At $14.95/month for the Pro plan (2,000 credits, where 1 credit = 100 words), it's slightly cheaper than Winston AI, with a pay-as-you-go option ($30 for 3,000 credits) for inconsistent volume.
 The catch: Originality.ai is aggressive.
-One study found 28 out of 100 human-written samples were classified as AI.
-If false positives drove you away from Winston AI, Originality.ai might have the same problem.
+Independent reviews have flagged a sizable share of human-written samples as AI.
+If false positives drove you away from Winston AI, Originality.ai can have the same problem.

 ZeroGPT is the zero-commitment option.
-Unlimited scans (15,000 characters per scan, up to 1,000 scans/month on the free tier), no registration required.
-The catch is significant: a DecEptioner controlled test of 160 texts found ZeroGPT's actual accuracy at 73.8% with a 20.51% false positive rate.
-A larger Phrasly study testing 37,874 pre-ChatGPT human essays found ZeroGPT flagged 26.4% as AI-generated.
+Unlimited scans, no registration required.
+The catch is significant: controlled independent testing found ZeroGPT's real-world accuracy in the low 70s with a 20.5% false-positive rate, meaning roughly one in five human passages gets flagged.
 Use it as a sanity check, never as a verdict.

 Turnitin remains unmatched in academic settings.
-Its Chief Product Officer has publicly stated they catch about 85% of AI writing with a 1-4% false positive rate, the most honest assessment any detector company has made.
-You can't buy it individually (it's institutional only, roughly $3-7 per student per year), but if your school has it, it's the most authoritative detector for academic work.
-Over a dozen universities (including Vanderbilt, Yale, and Johns Hopkins) have disabled Turnitin's AI detection feature due to false positive concerns, which says something about the state of detection technology overall.
+Its Chief Product Officer has publicly stated they catch about 85% of AI writing while keeping false positives low (well under 1% at the document level), the most honest assessment any detector company has made.
+You can't buy it individually (it is institutional only), but if your school has it, it's the most authoritative detector for academic work.
+Dozens of universities (including Vanderbilt, Northwestern, and Johns Hopkins) have disabled Turnitin's AI detection feature over false-positive concerns, which says something about the state of detection technology overall.

 Head-to-Head Comparison

 The "Independent Testing" column is the one that matters.
 Every detector claims 95%+ accuracy on its website.
 When third parties actually test them under real-world conditions (mixed content, edited text, paraphrased passages), the numbers drop significantly.
-Winston AI claims 99.98% but hasn't appeared in the Scribbr benchmark, and the only independent precision figure available (75% from CaptainWords) suggests its real-world performance with human content is lower than advertised.
+Winston AI claims 99.98% but hasn't appeared in the major independent benchmarks, and the third-party precision figures that do exist suggest its real-world performance on human content is lower than advertised.

 | Detector | Claimed Accuracy | Independent Testing | False Positive Rate | Price | Best For |